-- We will carry out business fairly, honestly and openly; - We do not allow employees to accept money, gifts, hospitality and other advantages from business associates, actual or potential suppliers, or service providers which are intended to influence a business decision or transaction in some improper way; - We will not give or offer any money, gift, hospitality or other advantage to any person carrying out a business or public role in the UK or abroad, or to a third party associated with that person, to get them to do something improper or to improperly influence them to our business advantage; - We do not allow facilitation or 'grease' payments under any circumstances; - We will not use intermediaries or contractors for the purpose of committing acts of bribery; - Third parties are not permitted to offer or provide any money, gift, hospitality or other advantage in order to secure benefits for themselves or The Company when carrying out business connected with ScottishPower; - We will avoid doing business with others who do not commit to conducting business without bribery; - We will carry out appropriate risk assessment and due diligence on third parties and maintain a record of this process.
-We will include appropriate anti-bribery and corruption clauses within our contractual arrangements; - Any employee found to be in breach of these principles will face disciplinary action; - Employees will be provided with appropriate training in this area; and - No employee will suffer demotion, penalty, or other adverse consequence for refusing to pay bribes, even if it may result in ScottishPower losing business.
+- We will carry out business fairly, honestly and openly; - Facilitation or 'grease' payments and kickbacks, whether legal or not in a country, are prohibited.
+Employees must notify the Compliance Division when they identify any kind of request for a facilitation payment: - Facilitation or 'grease' payments are a type of bribe.
+They are usually defined as payments made to expedite or facilitate the performance of a routine transaction or service; and - Kickbacks are an illegal payment intended as compensation for preferential treatment, to induce a purchase or improperly influence future purchases. - We do not allow employees to accept money, gifts, hospitality and other advantages from business associates, actual or potential suppliers, or service providers which are intended or could be seen to influence a business decision or transaction; - A central register is in place to record gifts, hospitality and conflicts of interest, to ensure appropriate transparency and oversight; - We will not give or offer any money, gift, hospitality or other advantage to any person carrying out a business or public role in the UK or abroad, or to a third party associated with that person, to get them to do something improper or to improperly influence them to our business advantage; and - No employee will suffer demotion, penalty, or other adverse consequence for refusing to pay bribes, even if it may result in ScottishPower losing business.